Workplace Discrimination (General)

 - A workable and fair grievance/complaint handling procedure; and

-- Regular discussion with your employees about what policies and procedures they must follow.
+- Regular discussion and training for employees about what policies and procedures they must follow.

-Employees who discriminate can be held liable as accessories under the law and are joined as a respondent to a complaint along with their employer.
+Employees who unlawfully discriminate can be held liable under the law and are often joined as a respondent to a complaint along with their employer.
 Employees can also be liable if they induce or aid other employees to discriminate.

-Workplace culture, what we accept and do not accept in the workplace, is the key to preventing discrimination at work.
+Creating a workplace culture which clearly defines what behaviour we do accept and do not accept in the workplace, is one of the keys to preventing discrimination at work.
 The goal is to create a workplace where everyone is treated equally and with respect, individual differences are appreciated, and it is accepted that everyone has the right to feel comfortable and safe at work.

 About Employment Innovations

 Employment Innovations is one of Australia’s leading providers of employment services designed to increase productivity and ensure compliance.
 Its services and solutions include all the tools that every Australian small to medium sized employer needs – including workplace advice, legal services, payroll solutions, migration, human resource management and HR software.